robertschaap/blogapplication_mern/README.md

 ### Installation Notes
 Please feel free to download or clone the repository.
 This is just the front-end, back-end repositories are named `blog_be_*`.
 By default the front-end will run on port `3000` and will proxy calls to the API to port `4000`.

-Run the repository with `npm run start`
+Run the repository with `npm start`